-When we think of Advanced Placement (AP) classes, we generally think about earning college credits during high school.
+When we think of Advanced Placement (AP) classes, we focus on earning college credits during high school.
 However, according to recent AP data, students scoring below test scores required to gain college credit attend college more than others with similar grades.

 Here’s some other shocking and important facts:

-- Recently CollegeBoard stopped awarded distinctions for taking a lot of AP tests.
-As more families are becoming aware of the devastating effects of stress on student lives, encouraging over achievement isn’t always the best thing for students.
+- Recently CollegeBoard stopped awarding distinctions for taking a lot of AP tests.
+As more families become aware of the devastating effects of stress on student lives, less parents encourage over achievement.

 - It’s common for students to start taking AP classes as early as their first year of high school.
 Half of these students will score higher when they take AP tests in 10th grade.